chengafni/praat/README.md

 * This script performs an extensive acoustic analysis of Sound objects in the Sound editor (non-annotated sounds) or TextGrid editor (annotated sounds) of Praat.
 * It can automatically measure any number of acoustic parameters for all intervals in a given tier and also run on all TextGrid tiers.
 * The result is a table containing the list of intervals and the values of the measured parameters.
 The name of the tier, the start time and duration of each interval are also included.
 The other measured parameters are taken from an external text file.
 * The script is distributed as part of a plugin named "plugin_CompleteAnalysis".
-When the plugin is installed, it adds the command "Complete analysis" at the bottom of the "Query" menu of the Sound and TextGrid editors.
+When the plugin is installed, it adds the command "Complete analysis" at the bottom of the "Analyses" menu of the Sound and TextGrid editors.

 ### Requirements
 * The script requires a Sound (and optionally, a TextGrid) object open in the editor.
 In addition, the script requires three tabulated text files, which should be placed in the same folder as the script: